 CORE Training

 At TDS, fostering equity and inclusion is a vital part of our professional development.
 Faculty and staff engage in Racial Equity workshops led by Community Organizing for Racial Equity (CORE), which provide essential guidance on advancing racial equity.
-These workshops empower participants to:
+Through this process, TDS deepens its commitment to creating a more just and inclusive environment for all members of our community.

 People of Color Conference